Building a Custom Linux Distribution with the Yocto Project - Sean Hudson, Mentor Graphics

 Embedded Linux Architect & MTS, Mentor Graphics, ESD

 Sean has worked with embedded devices since 1996.
 He became involved with the Yocto Project in 2010, shortly after it was publicly announced.
 Currently, he is an Embedded Linux Architect at Mentor Graphics.
-Also, he is a board member on the OpenEmbedded project and represents Mentor on the Advisory Board of the Yocto Project.
-In the past, he has given multiple talks at ELC, ELCE, Yocto Dev Days, and the Inaugural Yocto BSP Summit.
+Also, he is a board member on the OpenEmbedded project.
+In the past, he has represented Mentor and his previous employer on the Advisory Board of the Yocto Project.
+In the past, he has given multiple talks at ELC, ELCE, Yocto Dev Days, and...
+Read More →

 Attendance numbers do not account for private attendees.
 Get there early!